 The emergence of the Internet of Things (IoT) and the changes associated with the Fourth Industrial Revolution (Industry 4.0) will continue to radically transform the manufacturing landscape.
 These developments will enable companies to operate complex networks of production, distribution and sales across multiple geographic locations, using the power of collected data to drive value creation.

 Outsourcing from high-cost to low-cost countries continues, even if the pace has slowed down.
 In some cases, a reverse trend has been observed: the re-shoring of previously outsourced business activities from overseas markets back to the home market.
 Important drivers have been cost and quality, but also because consumers are increasingly looking for less standardised and more personalised products.

 With the fast pace of urbanisation, some cities are becoming international actors in their own right, often bypassing national governments.
 There is also an on-going urbanisation of economic activity, illustrated by the fact that science and industrial parks try to expand into urban areas and become more “city-like” in their appearance, not least to become attractive to younger talent.
 Also, this trend may prompt a shift from greenfield to brownfield investments, as it is naturally more difficult to find land readily available for new construction in more urban areas.

 Despite the exponential increase in the speed of digital communication, the role of the place is increasing.
 Economic growth tends to cluster in regions where proximity and knowledge sharing lead to innovation.
 Thus, cluster development and regional specialisation are becoming increasingly important tools for attracting inward investment.

-You are welcome to join our training session on Business Attraction Management for Cities and Regions, 18-19 October in Stockholm.
+Join our annual training session on Business Attraction Management for Cities and Regions.